Save 900 Units of Affordable Housing

 Then join our fight to SEAL THE DEAL.

 Ways You Can Help

 The Council is hearing public comment on legislation to move project funding out of contingency.
 Sign up to testify and tell our HoCo representatives WHY the New Cultural Center project would make a difference in your life.

 Attend the Press Conference

-On Monday, September 14 at 7:00 PM via Zoom, PATH is standing together with community groups across Howard County to call on County Executive Calvin Ball to LEAD on the Downtown Columbia.
+On Monday, October 19 at 6:30 PM via Zoom, PATH is standing together with community groups across Howard County to call on County Council to restore funding for ARTS ACCESS & HOUSING EQUITY.